General Robert H. Reed Recreation Center

 - Cribbage is a card game traditionally for two players, but can also be played with three, four or more participants.
 It involves grouping cards in combinations in order to gain points.
 Join us for Cribbage from 1:00 to 4:00 p.m. on Thursdays.

 - Hand and Foot is a variation of Canasta and is played with four to six standard decks.
 It is ideal for two players, but there are options for four to six players.
 Each player is dealt two hands, and the first set of cards is considered the hand.
 The second set is considered the foot.
-Join us for Hand and Foot from 1:00 to 5:00 p.m. on Fridays.
+Join us for Hand and Foot from 11:45 a.m. to 4:00 p.m. on Tuesdays and Fridays.

 - Mah Jong is a tile-based game that originated in China and offers great exercise for your brain.
 Similar to rummy, Mah Jong is a game of skill, strategy and calculation, while also involving a degree of chance.
 Players are responsible for purchasing their own card, and instructors are available to teach players in advance.
 Join us for Mah Jong from 11:30 a.m. to 3:00 p.m. on Tuesdays.